Your money-making expert. Financial journalist, TV and radio personality.

 So how do you go about investing ethically, and choosing the right ethical companies to develop with your funds?

-There are two product acronyms that will show whether a company is ethical –
+There are two product acronyms that will show whether a company is ‘ethical’

 But as with most things, the definition of an ethically ‘good’ company is subjective.
 This is mostly defined as to whether a company is socially responsible.
-New research featured in the Guardian show that ethical investments are actually outperforming traditional funds as a result of covid-19, as more companies are exposed for their incapability of helping solve such a global crisis.
+New research featured in the Guardian show that ethical investments are actually outperforming traditional funds as a result of Covid-19, as more companies are exposed for their incapability of helping solve such a global crisis.

-While you can go to specific brokers who specialise in ethical investing, and who will be able to manage a wider portfolio of stocks and shares in companies spanning a wider variety of industries.
+You can go to specific brokers who specialise in ethical investing, and who will be able to manage a wider portfolio of stocks and shares in companies spanning a wider variety of industries.

 On many investment sites, there are specific boxes such as ‘environmental’, ‘social’ or ‘sustainable’ that act like a screening process or ethical criteria.
 Brokers and investment funds will be able to identify how ethical a company is when they’re being listed for investment, so the more nitty gritty details will be kept behind in lieu of a company’s ethical mission.